 So, if you're looking to give your core a workout, look no further.
-Check out these 12 yoga moves that target your abs and strengthen your core.
+Check out these 12 yoga poses that target your abs and strengthen and tone your core.

-Note: Begin your practice with a few rounds of surya namaskar to get your body and muscles nicely warmed up before trying the following ab yoga sequence.
+Note: Begin your practice with a few rounds of Surya Namaskar to get your body and muscles nicely warmed up before trying the following core-strengthening yoga sequence.

 Regular triangle pose (Trikonasana) may provide relief from back pain and tension in the arms.
-The simple modification of extending your arms in front of you like you're grasping a ball targets your abs as you are engaging your core muscle to keep them lifted and stay in the pose.
+The simple modification of extending your arms in front of you like you're grasping a ball targets your abs, as you must engage them to keep your body stable, lifted, and balanced.

 Warrior III Pose

 Warrior III (Virabhadrasana III), the most challenging pose in the warrior series, combines balance with strength.
-This asana helps strengthen both the core and back muscles while helping to clear your mind.
+Pilates instructor Dasha Einhorn demonstrates this move, calling it one of her favorite "must do" poses.
+This asana helps strengthen the abs, obliques, and back muscles, while also helping to clear your mind.

 The key to cobra pose (Bhujangasana) is to lift off the mat using your core, thus strengthening it, while keeping your arms light.
-This asana also improves the flexibility of your spine and relieves pain caused by menstruation and sciatica.
+This asana also improves the flexibility of your spine and is said to relieve pain caused by menstruation and sciatica.

-Beginners: see if you can stay in the pose for one minute, and as you develop your practice, work your way up to three or four minutes in the pose.
+Beginners: See if you can stay in the pose for 30 seconds, and as you develop your practice, work your way up to three or four minutes in the pose.

 Side Plank Pose

-A variation on the traditional plank, side plank pose (Vasisthasana) further strengthens your core and arms while the added arm balance challenges focus and concentration.
+A variation on the traditional plank, side plank pose (Vasisthasana) further strengthens your core and arms, especially your obliques, hips, and shoulders.

-Dolphin pose (Matsyakrida) not only targets your abs, but it may also improve the flexibility of your spine and help strengthen your shoulders—great for those of us looking to build our upper body strength.
+Dolphin pose not only targets your abs, but it may also improve the flexibility of your spine and help strengthen your shoulders—great for those of us looking to build upper-body strength.